Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 If you have any additional Required CLaims in your Content Key Policy, you should add it payload data.

-2. Enter Primary Verification Key, you can get it from Content Key Policy that was used to create streaming Locator that you want to play
+2. Enter Primary Verification Key, you can get it from Content Key Policy that was used to create Streaming Locator that you want to play.
 ![screenshot](img/drm-token.png)

-3. Now you can get your token from input field on left.
+3. Now you can get your token from input field on the left.

 RMS support two additional token claims:
 1. "urn:microsoft:azure:mediaservices:maxuses" : "[uses_count]" - this calim allows you to restrict token usage count.
 When using this feature, requests with tokens whose expiry time is more than one hour away from the time the request is received are rejected with an unauthorized response.
 2. "urn:microsoft:azure:mediaservices:contentkeyidentifier" : "[streaming_locator_id]" - restrict token to be used only with specified streaming locator.
 If you want to use this claim you also need to add it to appropriate Content Key Policy with empty value.

+## NOTES

+1. It is better to create single Content Key Policy with all required DRM options, in this case Streaming Locator created with this Content Key Policy will be playable an any device. but there is restriction related to Streaming Policies: Predefined_MultiDrmStreaming can work with all three DRM technologies, Predefined_MultiDrmCencStreaming can work only with Widevine and PlayReady.
+This mean that you can create one Content Key Policy with all three DRM tech, but depending on Streaming Policy you've selected when creating Streaming Locator, this locator will work on Apple devices or not.
+2.